Considering MongoDB Inc. (MDB) as a potential investment: What Should You Do? - The Dwinnex

 Insider Transactions:

 The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Oct 03 when Porter Mark sold 909 shares for $198.84 per share.
-The transaction valued at 180,746 led to the insider holds 28,212 shares of the business.
+A recent insider transaction in this stock occurred on Oct 03 when Gordon Michael Lawrence sold 2,770 shares for $198.84 per share.
+The transaction valued at 550,787 led to the insider holds 90,362 shares of the business.

 Valuation Measures: